We were all a brand-new starry-eyed Jeep Owners at one point, and we all had dreams of what we wanted to upgrade at first chance.

 I know lots of people think upgrading headlights is boring when they’re dreaming of big tires and lift kits.
 Don’t be fooled; I drive in the dark now with a giant grin on my face rather than a concerned squint.

 New headlights with LED technology improve not only your ability to see at night but increase your overall safety.
 That is why it’s on the top of our must-do Jeep upgrades.

 Oh s**t Handles

-Little things like grab handles pay off in dividends.
-As you upgrade your Jeep, lift it, get larger tires they will be even more practical than ever before.
+Trivial things like grab handles pay off in dividends.
+As you upgrade your Jeep, lift it, and get larger tires they will be even more practical than ever before.
 Easily one of the most affordable of our best jeep upgrades list.